Macquarie Fields

 Residential development activity is lower than average in Macquarie Fields according to AreaSearch's national comparison of local real estate markets

 Macquarie Fields has received approximately 42 dwelling approvals per year over the past five financial years, totalling 211 homes.
-As of FY-26, 10 approvals have been recorded.
-On average, around 0.1 person moves to the area annually for each dwelling built between FY-21 and FY-25, indicating that supply is meeting or exceeding demand.
-New properties are constructed at an average expected cost of $326,000, which is below regional norms, offering more affordable housing options.
+As of FY-26, 14 approvals have been recorded.
+On average, 0.1 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating supply meeting or exceeding demand.
+New properties are constructed at an average cost of $235,000, reflecting more affordable housing options.

 Frequently Asked Questions - Development